Gwen Gillon now calls Madison, Wisconsin home. But her roots are in the south where she fought for civil rights. Jeff Burkhart brings us her story.

 “We weren’t making any progress just sitting at lunch counters, so we thought the best thing to do was to register people to vote,” explains Gillon.

-Then on June 21,1964, three young civil rights workers—a 21-year-old black Mississippian, James Chaney, and two white New Yorkers, Andrew Goodman, 20, and Michael Schwerner, 24—were murdered in Nashoba County, Mississippi.
+Then on June 21,1964, three young civil rights workers—a 21-year-old Black Mississippian, James Chaney, and two white New Yorkers, Andrew Goodman, 20, and Michael Schwerner, 24—were murdered in Nashoba County, Mississippi.
 They, like Gillon, had been registering black voters in Mississippi.
 They were arrested by the police on trumped-up charges and then released after dark into the hands of the Ku Klux Klan, who beat and killed them.

-“It was frightening,” says Gillon.
+“It was frightening,” said Gillon.

 Gillon continued to work for SNCC for the next two years.
 Then in 1966, she was offered a scholarship at the University of Wisconsin-Madison.
 She studied American history and eventually got a degree in special education.

-She continued to be active in the civil rights movement in Wisconsin and in the antiwar movement.
+She continued to be active in the Civil Rights Movement in Wisconsin and in the antiwar movement.
 She later worked in the Madison schools for more than 30 years.

 Gwen’s time fighting for civil rights in Alabama, Mississippi and Wisconsin helped her understand herself and the importance of political participation.